Increase Productivity in Pipe Fabrication With Advanced Wire Processes | MillerWelds

 Pipe fabrication processes

-Pipe fabrication shops have a few processes to choose from when performing root passes, but which option offers the most benefits for productivity, ease of use and fast training?
+Pipe fabrication shops have a few processes to choose from when performing root passes.
+But, which option offers the most benefits for productivity, ease of use and fast training?

 • TIG welding delivers the potential for high-quality welds, but it requires a highly skilled operator and has slower travel speeds.